Subscribe

 What Is Tile Grout and Why Is It Important?

-Grout is important for several reasons.
 To start with, it acts as a sealant against water.
-The tiles have to be spaced apart to keep them from cracking in case they expand, but leaving those gaps empty would allow water to seep down into the floor and cause damage.
-Grout keeps that from happening.
+You have to space the tiles apart to keep them from cracking in case they expand, but leaving those gaps empty would allow water to seep down into the floor and cause damage.
+Grout keeps that from happening but also serves a visual purpose.

-But grout also serves a visual purpose.
 As important as the tiles are, the grout between them has the power to set them apart or blend them together.
-Much of this is dependent on color.
+Much of this is dependent on the grout color.
 There are three ways that grout can relate to the tile it borders — matching, complementing or contrasting.

 • Matching: Matching grout is the same color, or very nearly so, as the tile.